nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Edits an existing appointment, rewriting all the data in the appointment.

-Format: `editApp ai/INDEX a/ADDRESS d/DATE ti/TIME ds/DESCRIPTION`
+Format: `editApp ai/INDEX a/ADDRESS start/DATETIME ti/DATETIME ds/DESCRIPTION`

 * Edits the appointment at the specified `INDEX`.
 * The details of the appointment will be changed accordingly.
 * The persons in the appointment will remain the same.

 Examples:
-* `editApp ai/1 a/UTown d/28-10-2021 ti/1400 ds/discuss UG and DG stuff`
+* `editApp ai/1 a/Starbucks @ Raffles City start/14-12-2021 1600 end/14-12-2021 1800 ds/discuss marketing strategies`
   edits the details of a prior created group appointment, changing it to meet at UTown on 28-12-2021 at 1400 hrs

 Before: